Connect AI agents to tools using Model Context Protocol (MCP)

 -

-Under the comment Create a new agent and add the following code:
+Find the comment Create a conversation thread and add the following code:

-Find the comment Create thread for communication and add the following code:
+Find the comment Process any MCP approval requests that were generated and add the following code:

-Find the comment Create a message on the thread and add the following code:
+Find the comment Send the approval response back and retrieve a response and add the following code:

-Find the comment Create and process agent run in thread with MCP tools and add the following code:
+Find the comment Clean up resources by deleting the agent version and add the following code:

 Save the code file (CTRL+S) when you have finished.
 You can also close the code editor (CTRL+Q); though you may want to keep it open in case you need to make any edits to the code you added.
 In either case, keep the cloud shell command-line pane open.